infoyashpanchal/Student-Management-system/README.md

 # Student-Management-system
-Student managment system is an application coded in Python and Mysql
+Student managment system is an application coded in Python and SQLite3